 relacs (pronounced "relax!")

-is a software platform for data acquisition,
+is a software platform for closed-loop data acquisition,

 online analysis, and stimulus generation specifically